onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

 It is possible that a file that has been intensively used will not be opened any more.
 Therefore, it's `avgOpenCountPerDay` will not be re-calculated and it will stay on a very high value.
-If the popularity of the file was estimated only basing on this parameter such fill will stay "popular" forever.
+If the popularity of the file was estimated only basing on this parameter such file will stay "popular" forever.
 To cope with this issue, `lastOpenHour` parameter was used in the [`popularity`](#the-popularity-function)function.
 The parameter is responsible for "balancing" the importance of `avgOpenCountPerDay` parameter.